guotong1988/BERT-pre-training/README.md

 **Conclusion:** More gpu --> Larger sum learning rate of one batch --> Faster training.

+**More** But as the learning rate can only be in the range of 1e-4 to 3e-5, batch time becomes the key evaluation metric.

 # WHATS NEW

 Using 1-GPU (100 batch size) vs using 4-GPU (400 batch size) for the same learning rate (0.00001) and same pre-training steps (1,000,000) will be no difference of 0.1% in downstream task accuracy.